moekaddour/Serverless-Architecture-on-AWS-Nodejs-BackEnd/README.md

 'https://qsiv7oaly0.execute-api.us-east-1.amazonaws.com/dev/getTweets'
 ```
 ```
-POST Method : Add a chosen tweets to the favorite table in the dataBase "dynamoDb" 'https://qsiv7oaly0.execute-api.us-east-1.amazonaws.com/dev/add'
+POST Method : Add a chosen tweets to the favorite table in the dataBase "dynamoDb" The body of the request should contain:
+ {
+      id: ....,
+      text: ......,
+      createdAt: ......,
+      tweetedBy: ......
+}
+'https://qsiv7oaly0.execute-api.us-east-1.amazonaws.com/dev/add'
 ```
 ```
-DELETE Method : Remove a chosen tweet from the favorite table in the dataBase 'https://qsiv7oaly0.execute-api.us-east-1.amazonaws.com/dev/deleteFavorite/{id}'
+DELETE Method : Remove a chosen tweet from the favorite table in the dataBase replace the {id} by the id of the tweet you intend to delete from the dataBase 'https://qsiv7oaly0.execute-api.us-east-1.amazonaws.com/dev/deleteFavorite/{id}'
 ```
 ```